wofsauge/IsaacDocs/docs/Room.md

     -- this code is current for Repentance as of Jan 2024, other versions might have different values local game = Game()

+    -- without repentogon there's an edge case with the flipped version of tainted lazarus for:
+    -- COLLECTIBLE_EUCHARIST, COLLECTIBLE_BOOK_OF_VIRTUES, COLLECTIBLE_ACT_OF_CONTRITION
     local function anyPlayerHasCollectible(collectible)
+      if REPENTOGON then
+        return PlayerManager.AnyoneHasCollectible(collectible)
+      else
         for i = 0, game:GetNumPlayers() - 1 do
           local player = game:GetPlayer(i)

           if player:HasCollectible(collectible, false) then
             return true
           end
         end

         return false
       end
+    end

+    -- without repentogon there's an edge case with the flipped version of tainted lazarus for:
+    -- TRINKET_ROSARY_BEAD
     local function anyPlayerHasTrinket(trinket)
+      if REPENTOGON then
+        return PlayerManager.AnyoneHasTrinket(trinket)
+      else
         for i = 0, game:GetNumPlayers() - 1 do
           local player = game:GetPlayer(i)

           if player:HasTrinket(trinket, false) then
             return true
           end
         end

         return false
+      end
     end

     local function getDevilAngelRoomChance()